The FrontalCortex question bank is free for everyone, everywhere.

 Last modified on Tuesday, September 23 2008.

-A 40 year-old male presents to your office accompanied by a family member, who helps provide the history.
-The patient has had a 1 year history of worsening neurologic and psychiatric issues, including odd movements and memory problems and uncharacteristic depression.
-The patient is on metoprolol for hypertension, and has no other past medical history.
+A 43 year-old female presents to your office accompanied by a family member, who helps provide the history.
+The patient has had a 1 year history of worsening neurologic and psychiatric issues, including memory problems and odd movements and uncharacteristic apathy.
+The patient is on atorvastatin for dyslipidemia, and has no other past medical history.
 The patient confirms that other family members have had similar symptoms, and some have died at an early age.
-On exam, you note oculomotor dysfunction, slightly impaired memory, motor impersistence, generalized choreiform movements, and cognitive slowing.
+On exam, you note slightly impaired memory, cognitive slowing, motor impersistence, generalized choreiform movements, and oculomotor dysfunction.
 CT of the brain is remarkable only for slight atrophy of the caudate bilaterally.
 The patient's diagnosis was confirmed by genetic testing, which showed a CAG trinucleotide repeat on chromosome 4.

 Of the following statements, which is most accurate about this patient's disease?